digao-dalpiaz/DzMiniTable/README.md

 Open MiniTablePackage in Delphi.
 Then Build and Install.

-> Add sub-path Lib to the Library paths at Tool\Options.
+> Add sub-path "Lib" to the Library paths at Tool\Options.

 Supports Delphi XE2..Delphi 10.3 Rio